bharat109puri/terraform/bootstrap/cloudtrail.md

-# Cloudtrail
+# CloudTrail

-Cloudtrail is enabled for all regions and logs to S3.
+CloudTrail is enabled for all regions and logs to S3.

-# TODO
+## TODO

- - Refactor cloudtrail config to a terraform module
+- Refactor `cloudtrail.tf` config to a Terraform module